cdnan/AS-ePortfolio/projects.md

 See my presentation about CryptoCommons.ca at the Future of Finance Summit: [CryptoCommons.ca Lightning Talk (PDF)](https://github.com/user-attachments/files/24912900/CryptoCommons_LightningTalk.pdf)

 **Reflection:** This project represents a different kind of contribution than the first two — rather than analyzing data, I built a tool to make data accessible.
-Creating CryptoCommons.ca required me to think about information architecture, database design and user experience in ways that go well beyond typical academic research (Goal 2).
-It also pushed me to consider what researchers, journalists and citizens actually need when trying to track policy debates — a practical design challenge that connects directly to my goal of translating academic work into something communities can use (Goal 4).
-Presenting this project at the Future of Finance Summit as a lightning talk was an exercise in distilling a complex resource into a concise, persuasive pitch for a non-academic audience (Goal 3).
+Creating CryptoCommons.ca required me to think about information architecture, database design and user experience in ways that go well beyond typical academic research.
+It also pushed me to consider what researchers, journalists and citizens actually need when trying to track policy debates, a practical design challenge that connects directly to my goal of translating academic work into something communities can use.
+Presenting this project at the Future of Finance Summit as a lightning talk was an exercise in distilling a complex resource into a concise, persuasive pitch for a non-academic audience.

+Goal 2 ✅
+Goal 3 ✅
+Goal 4 ✅